Kiyosu Station: Platforms

-Station history
+History

 Kiyosu Station was opened on February 24, 1934 as a station on the Japanese Government Railway (JGR) Tōkaidō Line.
 The JGR became the JNR after World War II.
 Freight service was discontinued in April 1962.
 Along with the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Kiyosu Station was assigned station number CA70.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 4031 passengers daily.